About us

 Wonder Fools SCIO (SC047673) are a registered charity and arts organisation.

-The company’s work takes many forms, shapes and sizes; whichever is most suited to the stories we are telling.
-They have produced 8 productions performed in rural town halls and on Scotland’s most famous stages, 5 digital projects including audio plays, short films, interactive installations and an international participatory project reaching over 58,000 people in 16 countries across 5 continents since 2020.
+Established in 2017: our work takes many forms, shapes, and sizes; whichever is most suited to the stories we are telling.
+We have produced audio plays, short films, interactive installations, and an international participatory project, as well as touring productions performed in rural town halls and on Scotland’s most famous stages reaching over 60,000 people in 18 countries across 5 continents.

 For more information please visit: www.wonderfools.org